 I wonder whether everyone has thought about such a question: God is supreme, why must He come from heaven above to the earth and work among men as the Son of man?
 Can’t God’s Spirit directly do the salvation work?
 Today, let’s discuss and communicate together to look for the answer to this question.
-The … Continue reading God Is Inherently a Spirit: Why Must He Become Flesh to Work?

 Question 1: In all my years of faith, despite knowing that the Lord Jesus is God’s incarnation, I didn’t understand the truth of the incarnation.
 If the Lord’s appearance in the second coming is similar to how the Lord Jesus was incarnated as the Son of man to do His work, then we’ll be unable to recognize the Lord Jesus, we’ll be unable to greet the Lord’s coming.
 I believe that the incarnation is a great mystery.
 Few are able to truly understand the truth of the incarnation.
 Please commune with us on this issue, what exactly is the incarnation.

 “Jesus said to him, Have I been so long time with you, and yet have you not known Me, Philip? he that has seen Me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in Me? the words that I speak to you I speak not of Myself: but the Father that dwells in Me, He does the works.
 Believe Me that I am in the Father, and the Father in Me: or else believe Me for the very works’ sake” (Jhn 14:9–11).